GeoMOER/moer-bsc-project-seminar-remote-sensing/docs/units/_unit05/unit05-06_exercise_lidr.md

 ##### Attribute Filter

 * Filter the LiDAR data.
-Only keep points above an intensity value of 300
+Only keep points below an intensity value of 300
-* Plot them.
-What points are these?
-What could you do with those points?
-* Filter the LiDAR data.
-Only keep points which belong to the classification "2"
 * Plot them.
 What points are these?
 What could you do with those points?